 Several methods are used to notify the community about crime alerts.
-All faculty, staff and students will receive crime alerts through their Pitt email address.
+All faculty, staff, and students will receive crime alerts through their Pitt email address.
 Faculty, staff, and students also can register to receive crime alerts via text message by signing up at pi.tt/alerts.

-In addition, crime alerts and any updates will be posted on the Pitt Police website: www.greensburg.pitt.edu/student-life/police- and-safety.
-A link to the posted crime alert will be placed on the Pitt Police Facebook and X pages.
-Crime Alerts will remain posted on the Pitt Police website for a period of thirty (30) days.
+In addition, crime alerts and any updates will be posted on the Pitt Johnstown police website, www.johnstown.pitt.edu/campus-safety/ crime-notice.
+Crime alerts will remain posted on the website for a period of thirty (30) days.
+A link to the posted crime alert will be placed on the Pitt Johnstown Police Facebook and Twitter pages.
 Crime alerts also may be posted at various University buildings, on University bulletin boards, and may be reported to the campus media relations office.